 To start the enrolment process, we first ask that you get in touch to arrange a visit to our studios, where we can carry out a brief interview.
 Telephone interviews can also be arranged if you are located too far away.
 After the interview stage you will need to complete an enrolment form and will be required to pay a deposit to secure your place on your chosen course.
 Please note that this deposit is unfortunately non-refundable.

-A. A 20% deposit is required initially to secure your place on the course.
+A. A 20% deposit is required initially to secure your place on our full time courses.
 The remaining balance then needs to be paid 6 weeks before your course is about to start.

 However, we are able to offer Payment Plans for most of our courses whereby fees can be paid across several months.
 The terms of these plans vary depending on the course taken, please contact us for further information.